 How Do I Figure Out Which Device is Which on My Network?

-When Circle is set up in your home, the list of devices that show up in the Circle Home app can be a bit daunting at first.
-That list displays the names of every device in your house that Circle has seen as they try to go online.
+When the Circle device is set up in your home, the list of devices that show up in the Circle app can be a bit daunting at first.
+That list displays the names of every device in your house that the Circle device has seen as they try to go online.

 Sometimes, those names are easy to understand, like "Patricks-Macbook-Pro" in the example screenshot below.
 Other times, however, the names are confusing or unclear, such as "android-42146abc00d", and this can make it difficult to assign devices to the correct profiles.